April 02, 2020

 MassUndocuFund (WAITLIST ONLY): Funds specifically for undocumented workers.

-ONE FAIR WAGE — Emergency Coronavirus Tipped and Service Worker Support Fund: Temporary cash gifts for tipped workers and other service workers.
+ONE FAIR WAGE — Emergency Coronavirus Tipped and Service Worker Support Fund (WAITLIST ONLY): Temporary cash gifts for tipped workers and other service workers.

 Restaurant Workers’ Community Foundation COVID19 Crisis Relief Fund: Temporary cash gifts for restaurant workers.